Spring Wildlife in the Highlands

 If you’re hoping to spot some more exotic wildlife on your travels, the Highland Wildlife Park is about an hour’s drive from Inverness.
 It’s a wonderful family day out where you can see the first polar bear cub to be born in the UK for 25 years.
 Plus, the Amur Tiger, European Grey Wolf, Japanese Macqac, Red Panda, Snow Leopard and many more amazing animals.
 By visiting, you can support the park in its efforts to conserve some of the world’s most threatened species.

 So, visit the Highlands this spring and enjoy stunning spring scenery, Scottish wildlife, exotic species and more.
-And after a busy day outdoors, you can retreat to the comfort of your luxury hotel at the Kingsmills Hotel in Inverness.
+And after a busy day outdoors, you can retreat to the comfort of your luxury hotel room at the Kingsmills Hotel in Inverness.
 Check out our Spring Break offer today!